 - key (n.1)

-Perhaps it is related to Middle Low German keie "lance, spear" on notion of "tool to cleave with," from Proto-Germanic *ki- "to cleaver, split" (cf. German Keil "wedge," Gothic us-kijans "come forth," said of seed sprouts, keinan "to germinate").
+Perhaps it is related to Middle Low German keie "lance, spear" on notion of "tool to cleave with," from Proto-Germanic *ki- "to cleave, split" (cognates: German Keil "wedge," Gothic us-kijans "come forth," said of seed sprouts, keinan "to germinate").
 But Liberman writes, "The original meaning of *kaig-jo- was presumably '*pin with a twisted end.'
 Words with the root *kai- followed by a consonant meaning 'crooked, bent; twisted' are common only in the North Germanic languages."
-Modern pronunciation is a northern variant predominating from c.1700; earlier it was often spelled and pronounced kay.
+Compare also Sanskrit kuncika- "key," from kunc- "make crooked."

 - key (n.2)

-- "low island," 1690s, from Spanish cayo "shoal, reef," from Taino cayo "small island;" spelling influenced by Middle English key "wharf" (c.
-1300), from Old French kai "sand bank" (see quay).
+- "low island," 1690s, from Spanish cayo "shoal, reef," from Taino (Arawakan) cayo "small island;" spelling influenced by Middle English key "wharf" (c.
+1300; mid-13c. in place names), from Old French kai "sand bank" (see quay).